20 Ways Dermatologists Wake Up With Younger-Looking Skin

 Hide the salt shaker at dinner

 Too much sodium, especially before bedtime, can cause your eyelids to retain excess fluid, says Dr. Kim.
 For added protection, try sleeping on an extra pillow, which allows you to slightly elevate your head and prevent fluid from pooling in your skin.
-Follow these everyday habits to help your whole body look younger from head to toe.
+Here’s how you can look and feel younger right this very minute.

 Tackle trouble spots